-Massachusetts Institute of Technology has consistently received top rankings from U.S. News & World Report, including the number one spot in 2011 for best engineering programs and sixth spot for biomedical or bioengineering graduate programs.
+Massachusetts Institute of Technology consistently receives top rankings from U.S. News & World Report, including the number one spot in 2017 for best engineering programs and the #2 ranking for biomedical or bioengineering graduate programs.
 The School of Engineering is among five schools and one college that make up MIT.
-Within the biological engineering and mechanical engineering programs, students have the opportunity to study biomechanical engineering at either the undergraduate or graduate level.
+Within the biological engineering program, students have the opportunity to study biomechanical engineering at the graduate level.

-U.S. News & World Report ranked Stanford University number two in its 2011 best engineering schools list, and the school tied for eighth for its bioengineering and biomedical programs.
-Stanford has seven schools as well as a continuing studies department that offer bachelor's, master's and doctoral degree programs.
+U.S. News & World Report ranked Stanford University #2 on its 2017 best engineering schools list and fifth for its bioengineering and biomedical programs.
+Stanford has seven schools as well as a continuing studies department that offer bachelor's, master's, and doctoral degree programs.
 The Engineering School offers a biomechanical engineering (BME) program, which is a partnership between the Departments of Mechanical Engineering and Bioengineering.
-Bachelor's, master's and doctoral degrees are available within the BME program.
+Bachelor's, master's, and doctoral degrees are available within the BME program.

 |University of Southern California||Hosts six research centers focused on biomedical engineering subjects||Los Angeles, CA|